 Immerse yourself in the communications and media scene in London during this five-week summer program.
-Designed to take advantage of opportunities for you to experience some of the unique communication headquarters in London, excursions include visits to BBC Television and Radio, the ITN News Headquarters and attendance at major political and art events held throughout the summer.
+Designed to take advantage of opportunities to experience some of the unique communication headquarters in London, excursions include visits to BBC Television and Radio, the ITN News Headquarters and attendance at major political and art events held throughout the summer.
 Courses are designed with special emphasis on journalistic skill building as well as theoretical analytical components.
 You will live in an international residence hall near the GEO London Centre, and a local transportation pass (Oyster Card), valid for zones one and two, will be provided to you.

 You will enroll in two of the four courses.
 All courses offered in London are recognized and approved for academic credit by various GEO partner institutions.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.